PX4/PX4-user_guide/en/advanced/px4_metadata.md

 - [Events](../concept/events_interface.md) provide notification of events, such as reasons for a failsafe, low battery warnings, end of calibration, and so on.
   - An event is represented by an id, and is sent with a log level and arguments.
   - The associated metadata includes a message, a description and a list of arguments (including their type) of each event.
+- [Actuators](../config/actuators.md) configuration customizes the specific geometry of the vehicle, assigns actuators and motors to flight controller outputs, and tests the actuator and motor response.
-- [Actuators](../config/actuators.md) metadata contains information about supported vehicle geometries, a list of output drivers, and how to configure them.
+  - The metadata contains information about supported vehicle geometries, a list of output drivers, and how to configure them.
-  QGroundControl uses that information to dynamically build a configuration UI.
+  - _QGroundControl_ uses that information to dynamically build a configuration UI.

 The metadata and metadata translations are shared with external systems, such as QGroundControl, allowing them to display information about parameters and events, and to configure vehicle geometry and actuator output mappings.